scionproto/scion/doc/BeaconExtensions.md

 Linktypes| The link type of each inter-AS connection along the entire path| Notes | The notes for each AS on the path|

+### Other Frontends

+There could be other ways of making this information available to users, such as a GUI.
+While worth exploring in the future however, they are beyond the scope of this document.